canfielder/blog_hugo_academic/content/post/2020-05-14-volcano-eruptions-tidytuesday/index.markdown

 ```

 # Processing
-There are two data inputs I will need to develop to visulize where volcanic eruptions occur:
+There are two data inputs I will need to develop to visualize where volcanic eruptions occur:

 1. World Map
-2. Volcanic eruption data, with the date of eruption and location (latitiude / longitude)
+2. Volcanic eruption data, with the date of eruption and location (latitude/longitude)

 ## World Map
-Most of the worlds volcanic activity occurs around the Pacific ocean.
+Most of the worlds volcanic activity occurs around the Pacific Ocean.
 Therefore, the map I want to use will have the Pacific at the center.
-Unfortunatley, most of the default maps available use the Pacific ocean as the edge of the map.
-Additionally, most defualt maps use something similar to a [Mercator projection](https://en.wikipedia.org/wiki/Mercator_projection), which over represents the size of countries closer to the poles.
+Unfortunately, most of the default maps available use the Pacific Ocean as the edge of the map.
+Additionally, most available maps use something similar to a [Mercator projection](https://en.wikipedia.org/wiki/Mercator_projection), which over represents the size of countries closer to the poles.
 Luckily, I found a [blog post](https://seethedatablog.wordpress.com/2016/12/31/r-shift-centralprime-meridian-of-world-map/) which walked through creating a very visually pleasing [Eckert IV projection](https://en.wikipedia.org/wiki/Eckert_IV_projection) based, Pacific-centered map.
 I used the code for this map to make my map.
 Big thanks to the writer of the blog, Valentin.

 The first step is to import a world map.
 For this step I used the **rnaturalearth** package to import a country based world map.
-This is of a standard style with the Pacifc ocean on the edges.
+This is of a standard style with the Pacific Ocean on the edges.

 ```r
 sp_worldmap <-  ne_countries(returnclass='sp')